Gargi-collab/Gargi-collab/README.md

 I’m Gargi, an M.S.
 Computer Software Engineering student based in the United States.

-I build software systems and full-stack applications, and I enjoy adding AI where it actually makes sense.
-If an idea sticks in my head, I usually end up building it and shipping it.
+I design and build software systems, mostly full-stack applications, and I enjoy adding AI where it actually makes sense.

-Most of my work lives around Python, React, Node.js, SQL, and applied AI projects (NLP, Transformers, PyTorch).
-I care about clean design, solid backend logic, and projects that feel complete, not half-done demos.
+If an idea sticks in my head,
+chances are I’ll build it and ship it.

+Most of my work revolves around:

+• Python, React, Node.js, and SQL
+• Backend APIs and system design
+• Applied AI projects (NLP, Transformers, PyTorch)

-When I’m not coding, I’m into escape games, Studio Ghibli films, Pilates, and working to lofi beats.
+Outside of coding, I enjoy escape games,
+Studio Ghibli films, Pilates,
+and working to lofi beats.